horsemenoftheHopocalypse/astroplate/src/content/officers/Brian.md

 ---

 After being involved peripherally with the club for a few years, Brian decided to take the plunge and join this motley group of the best damn home brewers full time.

-He was been home brewing more than 2 decades, favorite styles tend to be British, but he loves everything we can make via fermentation…except NEIPA, that’s not real beer…
+He has been home brewing more than 2 decades, favorite styles tend to be British, but he loves everything we can make via fermentation…except NEIPA, that’s not real beer…

-I’m willing to help anyone with anything in the club, just ask.
+Brian is willing to help anyone with anything in the club, just ask.

-#flytheflag 🏴‍☠️🏴‍☠️
+\#flytheflag 🏴‍☠️🏴‍☠️